valvesss/blopy/README.md

 # blopy

-Blopy is a library that provides a full self blockchain node.
+Blopy is a python library that provides a full self blockchain node.
 It handles P2P connections, immutable-ledger, cryptography, consensus protocol and mining functions.